conduktor/conduktor-docs/docs/platform/gateway/configuration/oss_security.md

 A default gateway configuration file can be found at `<GATEWAY_DOWNLOAD_LOCATION>/gateway-core/config/application.yaml`

-The location of the Kakfa properties file used to connect to the backing Kafka cluster is set by the kafkaSelector section in the yaml file:
+The location of the Kafka properties file used to connect to the backing Kafka cluster is set by the kafkaSelector section in the yaml file:

 ```yaml
 kafkaSelector: